 The radiation oncology residency program will use the Thalamus interview scheduling platform to host three virtual interview days.
-The dates are: December 2 and 14, 2022 and January 9, 2023.
+The dates are: December 1 and 13, 2023 and January 8 and 19, 2024.
 A virtual meet and greet with our residents will be offered to available candidates the day prior to the interview.

 Interview Day Information